Helena Rubinstein Incorporated: Expansion during the 1950s and company during the later years of the founder's lifetime

 Rubinstein would constantly look for new products that would attract the post-war generation, as the business grew bigger and bigger with advertising becoming even more important.
 Discoveries would become miracles.
 She launched products containing Vitamin A and stressed its benefits, as early as 1954.
 In 1958, she launched beauty creams, oils, lotions, and foundations with hormones in them.
 Estrogen was the primary hormone used in these products.
 Rubinstein would also utilize television to carry her beauty messages to more and more women.
 She would also open more factories to cater to the increased demand for her products.

 The United States Food and Drug Administration would eventually crackdown on some of her products and restrict them and/or ingredients that could be used in them.

-Even then, the products were still endless, ingredients would include pure silk, water lily pads, cucumber juice, Irish moss, and Italian parsley and seaweed, among others.
-Every beauty problem was attended to, with subtle new scents, new masks, new complexion colors, and even a new primitive color computer called "Complexion Colorama".
+The ingredients in the products would include pure silk, water lily pads, cucumber juice, Irish moss, and Italian parsley and seaweed, among others.
+Various problems were attended to, with new scents, masks, complexion colors, and even a new primitive color computer called "Complexion Colorama".

-As the 1950s drew on, Rubinstein's niece, Mala, began to play a larger role at the company due to her being the only one showing interest in the empire created Rubinstein.
+As the 1950s drew on, Rubinstein's niece, Mala, began to play a larger role at the company due to her being the only one showing interest in the empire created by Rubinstein.
 While in 1959, Helena Rubinstein would represent herself, her brand, and the American cosmetics industry at 1959 World's Fair in Moscow.
 Russian women would flock to her pavilion to see her demonstrations.
-Rubinstein would still look for new beauty ideas wherever she was in the world.
-Even in her later years, she would still have input in her company and would frequently visit her factories.
-Rubinstein would even continue to rule her empire even when she had to be in bed most of the time due to her age and would even have boardroom meetings in her bedroom.
+Rubinstein would continue to look for new beauty ideas wherever she was in the world.
+Even in her later years, she still had input in her company and would frequently visit her factories.
+Rubinstein would even continue to rule her empire even when she had to be in bed most of the time due to her age and would even go as far as to have boardroom meetings in her bedroom.
 On 1 April 1965, Helena Rubinstein died of natural causes at age 92.